 Relevant family members of a proband with any (novel or previously identified) variant of unknown significance are offered free of charge targeted analysis as long as accurate phenotypic data are provided by a health care professional to enhance the interpretation.
 There is no limitation to the number of relatives that can be tested free of charge.

 Mosaicism is often present in sporadic patients with an NF1 microdeletion and has important repercussions for counseling.
-Free of charge evaluation by FISH analysis on 200 interphase chromosomes is offered in such cases.
+Evaluation by FISH analysis on 200 interphase chromosomes can be offered in such cases.